AlessiaCaironi/star-wars-hub/README.md

 ## Future Improvements

 - Add a search feature to filter resources by type (e.g., characters, planets, etc.) and by name or title
+- Persist the selected sort option for films